Justin Verlander good, but Framber Valdez better as Mets fall to Astros

 One must tip his cap to the pitcher.
 When the pitcher executes and doesn’t make mistakes, it is difficult for hitters to do anything.
 That guy is getting paid too.

-Verlander was only OK, lasting seven innings and yielding four runs and eight hits.
-He struck out five and walked none.
+Verlander, facing the Astros for the first time since leaving them to sign with the Mets in December, was just OK.
+He lasted seven innings and yielded four runs and eight hits, striking out five and walking none.

+Some days, that is good enough.
+Against Valdez, who finished fifth in AL Cy Young Award voting last year and appears poised to be a candidate this year, it was not.

+“He’s got four above-average pitches.
+And it’s really difficult to recognize spin off of him,” manager Buck Showalter explained.
+“That’s why you see some good hitters swinging at pitches that your first thought is, ‘why are they swinging at that pitch.’?

 The Mets (34-39) will wake up on Wednesday, the first day of summer, 13 games back in the NL East — their largest division deficit on this date since 2003.

-Facing the Astros for the first time since leaving them to sign with the Mets in December, Verlander was largely effective except for a three-run blip in the third inning.
+Valdez (2.27 ERA) took a perfect-game bid into the sixth, when with one out Mark Canha singled on a line drive looped to rightfield.
+But the next batter, Eduardo Escobar, grounded into an inning-ending double play, keeping Valdez’s batters-faced total at the minimum.

+“I thought we were going to get something going there,” McNeil said of the late-innings relative success.

-Corey Julks led off with a double down the rightfield line, advanced to third on Martin Maldonado’s single past a diving Francisco Lindor and scored easily on Jose Altuve’s sacrifice fly to center.
+Verlander’s line would have looked better if not for a three-run blip in the third.
+Corey Julks led off with a double down the rightfield line, advanced to third on Martin Maldonado’s single past a diving Francisco Lindor and scored easily on Jose Altuve’s sacrifice fly to center to put the Astros (40-34) ahead.

 Then Alex Bregman came through with the big blow, a two-run home run.
 Verlander gave him a middle-middle fastball and he pulled it over the leftfield wall.